nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The following exceptions may be thrown during this process, namely:
 - ParseException for missing arguments
 - ParseException for invalid arguments
+- InvalidDateException for correct syntax but invalid (do not exist) dates
 - ParseException for invalid time
 - CommandException for identical events
 - CommandException for events with clashing time